 Day 10: At Sea

 Day 11: Vancouver (British Columbia), Canada

 Disney cruises first sailed to Hawaii in 2012.
-The Disney Wonder is the only Disney ship which has cruised to Hawaii.
-She is the only Disney cruise ship which has sailed on the West Coast.
+The Disney Wonder is the only Disney ship that has cruised to Hawaii.
+She is the only Disney cruise ship that has sailed on the West Coast.

 It is similar to the Disney Panama Canal Cruise in terms of cruise length and amount of days at sea.

-The Disney Hawaiian Cruise had port stops at Hilo and Kahului in Hawaii, Honolulu on Oahu and Nawilwili in Kauai.
+The Disney Hawaiian Cruise had port stops at Hilo and Kahului in Hawaii, Honolulu on Oahu and Nawiliwili on Kauai.
 The final port was Ensenada Mexico.

 Here is the full itinerary for the Disney Hawaii cruises which sailed in 2012.

 Friday Hilo, Hawaii

 Friday At Sea